nasa-nccs-cds/CDAS2/DEVELOPER.md

 ##### Python Kernel Parallelization
 The configuration parameters defined in the KernelSpec specify how CDAS will handle the parallelization of the Kernel.
-Python Kernels can be either parallelizable _(parallize=True)_ or non-parallelizable _(parallize=False)_.
+Python Kernels can be either parallelizable _(parallelize=True)_ or non-parallelizable _(parallelize=False)_.
 If a kernel is non-parallelizable then CDAS assumes that the kernel will either run serially or handle its own parallelization internally.
 If a kernel is parallelizable then CDAS will handle the parallelization.
 CDAS parallelization occurs as follows:

     1. CDAS partitions the input into N fragments by splitting the data over time into N non-overlapping continuous time segments of approx equal length.